 Eating and drinking at the airport isn't cheap, either.
 But you can eat and drink for free in airport lounges, escaping the hustle and bustle of the airport terminal before your flight, too.

-Holding the Platinum Card can get you into both of MSP’s Delta Sky Clubs – and a third is supposed to be on the way.
-There you’ll find free snacks, coffee, and drinks.
+Holding the Platinum Card can get you into both of MSP's Delta Sky Clubs – and a third is on the way in 2023.
+There you'll find free snacks, coffee, and drinks.
 Two downsides: You have to be flying Delta that day to get in, and bringing a guest will cost you another $39.

 But you can also get into the Escape Lounge at MSP – and even bring two guests with you for free.
-Though it’s closed at the time of publication due to the pandemic, the Escape Lounge is our favorite at Minneapolis by far.
-It’s almost always quiet with plenty of seating options, power ports galore to stay charged, and some great food and drink options.
+The Escape Lounge is usually our favorite at Minneapolis by far.
+It's almost always quiet with plenty of seating options, power ports galore to stay charged, and some good food and drink options.